SalomePlatform/shaper/src/FeaturesPlugin/doc/revolutionCutFeature.rst

 Result
 """"""

-The Result of the operation will be an revolved shape:
+The Result of the operation will be a revolved shape:

 .. image:: images/revolution_cut_by_angles_result.png
 	   :align: center